• Skip to main content

 • The Copper Mug

-• Cranberry Moscow Mule
+• How to Make a Cranberry Ginger Moscow Mule

 Ingredients

-Cranberry Moscow mule ingredients prepped on wooden serving board.
+Cranberry Moscow mule ingredients prepped and labeled.

-• sweetened cranberry juice (cranberry cocktail)
+• sweetened cranberry juice - Also labeled as cranberry cocktail.

-• lime juice - freshly squeezed
+• lime juice - Freshly squeezed.

 *See ingredient amounts in recipe card.